 MS in Education, Learning, Design and Technology

-Systematic Instructional Development, Educational Technology Integration and Emerging Web Technologies and Learning are just a few of the courses offered through the MS in Education, Learning, Design and Technology from Penn State.
+Penn State’s MS in Education, Learning, Design, and Technology offers some great courses.
+Some of these cover Systematic Instructional Development, Educational Technology Integration and Emerging Web Technologies and Learning.
 As one of the top-ranked schools in the country, this Penn State master’s program focuses on learning, design and technology through research.

 MA in Technology and Communication

-Located at the University of South Carolina is a Master’s in Technology and Communication, which focuses on journalism in the tech industry.
-Writing for Digital Media, New Media and Society, and Research Methods and Applications are just a few of the courses taught in this master’s program that is offered through the School of Journalism and Mass Communications.
+The University of South Carolina offers its Master’s in Technology and Communication through its School of Journalism and Mass Communications.
+The program focuses on journalism in the tech industry.
+Its courses cover Writing for Digital Media, New Media and Society and Research Methods and Applications.

 Tech Industry: Master’s Degrees vs Experience

 In an industry where talent trumps education, many are left wondering: Is a master’s degree worth it?
 The tech industry is at the forefront of alternative education opportunities, including being self-taught or attending a bootcamp.
 So, what does the industry think of pursuing higher education in the form of a master’s degree?

 In recent years, the ways by which aspiring tech professionals break into the industry have changed.
 Non-traditional learning grew in abundance.
 A 2019 Stack Overflow survey questioned 90,000 developers about their education.